awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ecs-service-loadbalancers.md

 The `LoadBalancer` property specifies details on a load balancer that is used with a service\.

+If the service is using the `ECS` deployment controller, you are limited to one load balancer or target group\.

+If the service is using the `CODE_DEPLOY` deployment controller, the service is required to use either an Application Load Balancer or Network Load Balancer\.
+When you are creating an AWS CodeDeploy deployment group, you specify two target groups \(referred to as a `targetGroupPair`\)\.
+Each target group binds to a separate task set in the deployment\.
+The load balancer can also have up to two listeners, a required listener for production traffic and an optional listener that allows you to test new revisions of the service before routing production traffic to it\.

 Services with tasks that use the `awsvpc` network mode \(for example, those with the Fargate launch type\) only support Application Load Balancers and Network Load Balancers\.
 Classic Load Balancers are not supported\.
 Also, when you create any target groups for these services, you must choose `ip` as the target type, not `instance`\.
 Tasks that use the `awsvpc` network mode are associated with an elastic network interface, not an Amazon EC2 instance\.

 ## Syntax<a name="aws-properties-ecs-service-loadbalancers-syntax"></a>